SovereignCloudStack/standards/Standards/scs-0200-v1-using-sonobuoy-for-kaas-conformance-tests.md

 Both approaches are useful in different ways.
-While the usage of a container registry allows easy distribution of tests and guarantees new images through the usage of a CI/CD job, it also makes it harder to test changes quickly, since perhaps a wait time is necessary to let the CI/CD job run through and access the image.
+While the usage of a container registry allows easy distribution of tests and guarantees new images through the usage of a CI/CD job, it also makes it harder to test changes quickly, since a wait time could be necessary to let the CI/CD job run through and access the image.
 This can be solved by using the "Local image upload" or a combination of both approaches.

 In general, the usage of the "Public container registry" option is highly recommended,